imrafaelmerino/java-fun/docs/README.md

 project I'm especially proud of.
 I think there is no Json generator more declarative, concise, and why not, beautiful in the whole wide world!
 If I'm wrong, please let me know!

-json-values uses the persistent data structures from [vavr](https://www.vavr.io/), [Jackson](https://github.com/FasterXML/jackson) to parse a string/bytes into a stream of tokens, and [dsl-sjon](https://github.com/ngs-doo/dsl-json) to parse a string/bytes given a spec.
+json-values uses the persistent data structures from [vavr](https://www.vavr.io/), [Jackson]() to parse a string/bytes into a stream of tokens and [dsl-sjon](https://github.com/ngs-doo/dsl-json) to parse a string/bytes given a spec.